EdCliffe/BGA_data_collection/README.md

 > - Basic Functionality is inherited from the Scraper class defined in bot.py,
 > - Data cleaning is carried out by cleaning.py.
 > - The data storage is integrated with cloud services in cloud.py.
-> - Once data is gathered, some basic code for inspecting the data dictionaries are included in database_access.py.
 > - Tests/test_BGA contains the unittest class, which is used to inspect the resulting data after the code is run.
+> - Due to website updates, the scraper currently uses preloaded links to each game page, rather than freshly scraping them.
+The player links and their stats will be freshly collected.
+The limit parameter chooses how many links to access.
+2 games takes a couple of minutes, all of them will take about 3.5 hours.

 Suggested workflow for scraping the BGA website:
-> - Check the games limit parameter in BGA_scraper.py,
+> - Check the games limit parameter in BGA_scraper.py, this decides the number of games to scrape.
-limit=0 could take several hours to run. limit=25 is more like 20 minutes  .
-> - Run BGA_scraper
+> - Run project/BGA_scraper from inside the project folder
-> - Run test_BGA
+> - Run test/test_BGA

 ## Basic information